Keto Frittata – Easy Breakfast Idea

-A Keto Frittata is perfect for breakfast and can be filled with whatever veggies you love for a satisfying (and gorgeous) breakfast.
+A Keto Frittata is perfect egg dish for breakfast and can be filled with whatever veggies you love for a satisfying (and gorgeous) start to your day.

 I make this baked frittata for family brunch, because it’s perfect for a crowd and it’s gorgeous, with the bright red and green veggies and glistening eggy exterior.